Undergraduate Admissions– English Language Proficiency Requirements

 If you submit an English proficiency test score as language proficiency evidence by the priority deadline, your student record will be updated to show that you have met the university's English language requirement for Undergraduate study.

 The English proficiency hold will be removed from your record and you will be cleared to enroll in regular university classes, before your arrival on campus.

-***Score submission dates are NOT negotiable.***
+***Score submission dates are NOT negotiable***

 Invalidation of Test Scores

 If a student does not have validated test scores or if the test score has been invalidated by the issuing institution, the student has the following options:

 - Reapply for a different semester and submit other validated test scores prior to arrival